ascotai/ppwdump/Python_Venv_Install.md

    ```

 7. **Disable Telemetry:**
-   To disable telemetry, export the `ANONYMIZED_TELEMETRY` environment variable to `"false"` in your shell:
+   To disable browser-use telemetry, export the `ANONYMIZED_TELEMETRY` environment variable to `"false"` in your shell:
    - On Windows, run:
      ```cmd
      set ANONYMIZED_TELEMETRY=false